vaisest/caesura/README.md

       --no-upload
           Should the upload command be executed?

+      --limit <LIMIT>
+          Limit the number of torrents to batch process

+      --wait-before-upload <WAIT_BEFORE_UPLOAD>
+          Wait for a duration before uploading the torrent.

+          The duration is a string that can be parsed such as `500ms`, `5m`, `1h30m15s`.

+      --cache <CACHE>
+          Path to cache file

   -h, --help
           Print help (see a summary with '-h')
 ```
 </details>